3 ways in which technology can affect your mental health

 Of these, it is estimated that only 37% of them have sought active treatment.

 Anxiety is actually a very natural emotion and is, in part, hardwired into our brains.
 "Fight-or-flight" triggers helped keep our ancestors alive during encounters with predators and other dangers.

 Whilst mankind has alleviated many of these threats, thanks to our grasp of technology, the wiring is still there but modern triggers are very different indeed.

-Today "fight or flight" responses can be triggered by work, money-worries (this is a huge one), health, family life, and a myriad other factors out of the scope of this summary.
+Today "fight or flight" responses can be triggered by work, money worries (this is a huge one), health, family life, and a myriad of other factors out of the scope of this summary.

 For sufferers of anxiety disorder, this perfectly natural response can be out of proportion to the perceived threat, or trigger.